Daandelange/karmaMapper/readme.md

 # karmaMapper
 ________

-karmaMapper is an collection of OpenSource 2D mapping software made for real-time interactions and digital image generation.
-Built upon the amazing [OpenFrameworks](http://www.openframeworks.cc/) framework, it gives an interface between the physical and the virtual and some other features.
+karmaMapper is a collection of OpenSource 2D mapping software made for real-time interactions and digital image generation.
+Built upon the amazing [OpenFrameworks](http://www.openframeworks.cc/) framework, it gives an interface between the physical and the virtual and some other useful features for facilitating generative visuals.
 If you're at ease with code, it's a perfect tool to start coding on physical surfaces using a video projector.

-Runs on Mac and Linux and should run on Windows.
+Runs on Mac and Linux and Windows (alpha).

 __karmaMapper is a work in progress.__
-_Curently (09-01-2016), there's a scene editor allowing you to configure a set of mappable shapes, a music analyser that streams over the network and the very bare basics of the animator app allowing to instantiate the first effects on shapes._
+_Curently (25-03-2016), the latest build is stable on Mac & Linux while the Windows version is not stable yet.
+There's a scene editor allowing you to configure a set of "mappable" shapes, then load them within the animator app and instantiate some effects and modules on them.
+There's a GUI overlay giving control over the animations and video can be outPut via Syphon for projection.
+Configurations can be saved and loaded.
+There's a music analyser that streams MIR data over the network and a module that lets you sync effects with LiveGrabber.
+In other words, karmaMapper is ready to be used in interactive installations & performances! :)_

 ![Old screenshot](https://raw.githubusercontent.com/Karma-Kusala/karmaMapper/master/karmaMapper.png)